paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ^
 Now, Python has a library of Bitcoin tools called pybitcointools.<br />
-So, the first thing you will need to do if you haven't already is install python via your method of choice, and then use Python's package manager pip to install pybitcointools.
+So, the first thing you will need to do if you haven't already is install python and then use its package manager pip to install pybitcointools.

 ---